Media-Phone-Plus/Getting-Started/README.md

 -  **Development Tasks**:

 - These tasks involve compiling SCSS, bundling JS, watching files, and launching a local development server with live-reload.
-Typically, you\u2019ll run the following command during development:
+Typically, you will run the following command during development:

 ```bash
 gulp development